lucasvmiguel/stock-api/README.md

 A Stock API is a REST API written in Golang where products (with stock) can be stored, retrieved, modified and deleted.

-To modify a product's stock, you will have to update the `StockQuantity` field.
+To modify a product's stock, you will have to update the `stock_quantity` field.

 Note: _This API has been configured for `development` environment.
 To use in a `production` environment, further setup will be required._